How to organise a Group Big Bat Count

 The bat count works best with small teams, who know each other, each hunting for bats in a defined area.
 Three 3 adults per team are ideal, but the count works well with between 2 to 6 adults per team.
 Children over 5 are welcome if each is accompanied by an adult.

-The Bat Group have ten sets of kit, so a successful bat count can be run with between 3 teams of 2, right up to 10 teams of 6 adults.
+The Bat Group has eleven sets of kit, so a successful bat count can be run with between 3 teams of 2, right up to 11 teams of 6 adults.

 When should we do our Big Bat Count?

 Bats hibernate overwinter, hence even in mid-April, on a cold night, they may not come out.
-Hence the best times for a count are:
+Hence good dates for a count are:

 It is worth noting that Big Bat Counts are weather dependent and may have to be postponed in case of rain, strong wind, or temperature below 6°C. We tend to leave the day after free as a backup date, but sometimes we have to defer for longer.